Design History

 1) Smaller oval shaped key size for less protrusion behind the vehicle.

-2) Customer design to replace the rear wiper motor.
+2) Custom design to replace the rear wiper motor.

 3) Allows continuous rotation over the Series 5 design.